angstsmurf/spatterlight/README.md

 The Spatterlight application is released under the GNU Public License; the interpreters and libraries it uses are freely redistributable and covered by their own specific licenses.

 This is beta software!
 There is no warranty: use it at your own risk.
 You will need Mac OS X 10.7 or higher.
 There are separate versions for later operative systems.
-Make sure to download the right one!
+Make sure you download the right one for your system.

+Spatterlight was originally written by Tor Andersson.
+Copyright 2007-2020 by Tor Andersson and the respective interpreter authors.

 Please provide bug reports as [issues][issues].

-Spatterlight was originally written by Tor Andersson.
-Copyright 2007-2020 Tor Andersson and the respective interpreter authors.

 [issues]: https://github.com/angstsmurf/spatterlight/issues "The issues page of this repository"